-Molly Fox, ND - Vice President
+Molly Fox, ND - President

 I graduated from Bastyr University in 2013 and in 2015 completed a residency focused on integrative primary care at Seattle Healing Arts under the guidance of Bruce Milliman, ND and Eva Miller, ND.
 I am a founding board member, and current vice president, of the Naturopathic Academy of Primary Care Physicians, and have been dedicated to promoting the benefits of naturopathic primary care throughout my career.
 I am also involved in representing the American Association of Naturopathic Physicians at the AMA CPT Editorial Panel.